Services

 But here's the thing: rebuilding is always harder than maintaining.

 By the time Spence resigned in January 2025, many features had been restored, but the damage to trust was done.
-Users had learned that Sonos updates could break things they relied on.
-That fear doesn't disappear quickly.

 The Principles: How to Redesign Without Destroying

-Never ship a redesign that can do less than the version it replaces.
-If you absolutely must phase features in, keep the old version available until parity is reached.
+1. Feature Parity Is Non-Negotiable - Never ship a redesign that can do less than the version it replaces.

-Don't just measure how often features are used.
+2. Understand Jobs, Not Just Usage - Don't just measure how often features are used.
 Understand what job they're doing in people's lives.
-A feature used once a day can be more critical than one used constantly if it's solving an important problem.

-Redesigns don't have to be all-or-nothing events.
-You can gradually evolve an interface over time, testing each change, learning from user behavior, and adjusting course.
+3. Ship Iteratively, Not Atomically - Redesigns don't have to be all-or-nothing events.
+You can gradually evolve an interface over time.

-When people have been using your product for years, they've built up muscle memory—unconscious patterns of interaction that feel automatic.
-Breaking those patterns is like rearranging someone's kitchen without asking.
+4. Respect Muscle Memory - When people have been using your product for years, they've built up muscle memory.

-5. Question Your Assumptions About "Outdated"
+5. Question Your Assumptions About “Outdated” - Just because something looks old doesn't mean it's broken.

-6. Build Kill Switches and Rollback Plans
+6. Build Kill Switches and Rollback Plans - Launch with the ability to quickly revert if things go wrong.

 The Bigger Question: What Do Users Really Want?

+Here's the uncomfortable truth: most users don't want innovation in products that already work.
 They want reliability.
 They want trust.
 They want to know that the thing they depend on today will still work tomorrow.

 Innovation has its place—when it solves real problems, opens new possibilities, or removes genuine friction.
 But most of the time, what users want is simpler: don't break what already works.